-“Notice the difference?” he asked Cesar, but he said nothing.
+“Notice the difference?” he asked Cesar, who said nothing at first.

 The answer must be the lesson, Cesar thought.
-Then his focus went from his painting to himself painting.
-I’m not rigid, he felt.
-“I’m painting more relaxed, teacher.”
+Subconsciously, his focus went from his painting to himself painting.
+My arm is not rigid, he felt.
+“I’m painting more relaxed, sir.”

 “That’s close, but keep painting.”

+At home, Cesar he kept painting and watched every single stroke disappear.
 His mom asked: “Do you need money?
-That’s the cheapest paint I’ve ever seen”.
+That’s the cheapest paint I’ve ever seen.”

 “Why are you painting with water?”